DataDog/integrations-core/spark/README.md

 This check monitors [Spark][13] through the Datadog Agent.
 Collect Spark metrics for:

 - Drivers and executors: RDD blocks, memory used, disk used, duration, etc.
-- RDDs: partition count, memory used, and disk used
+- RDDs: partition count, memory used, and disk used.
-- Tasks: number of tasks active, skipped, failed, and total
+- Tasks: number of tasks active, skipped, failed, and total.
-- Job state: number of jobs active, completed, skipped, and failed
+- Job state: number of jobs active, completed, skipped, and failed.

-**Note**: Spark Structured Streaming metrics are currently not supported.
+**Note**: Spark Structured Streaming metrics are not supported.

 ## Setup

 ### Installation

 The Spark check is included in the [Datadog Agent][3] package.
-No additional installation is needed on your:

-- Mesos master (for Spark on Mesos),
-- YARN ResourceManager (for Spark on YARN), or
-- Spark master (for Standalone Spark)
+No additional installation is needed on your Mesos master (for Spark on Mesos), YARN ResourceManager (for Spark on YARN), or Spark master (for Spark Standalone).

 ### Configuration